AdobeDocs/workfront.en/help/workfront-basics/grant-and-request-access-to-objects/document-permissions.md

 >[!NOTE]
 >
->A `Workfront administrator` can add or remove permissions to any items in the system, for all users, without being the owner of those items.
+>A Workfront administrator can add or remove permissions to any items in the system, for all users, without being the owner of those items.

-* Sharing a document is similar to sharing any other object in `Workfront`.
-For information about how to share documents in `Workfront`, see [Share an object in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md).
+* Sharing a document is similar to sharing any other object in Workfront.
+For information about how to share documents in Workfront, see [Share an object in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md).
 * You can grant the following permissions to documents:

   * View